claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 | **Use-Case**         | Where the volume of messages is high and exact ordering/delivery isn't critical: <ul><li>alerts</li><li>notifications</li></ul> | Where the order and exact delivery are crucial: <ul><li>banking transactions</li><li>ordered data processing</li></ul> |
 | **Message Grouping** | N/A                                                                                                                             | Supports message grouping, allowing multiple ordered streams within the same topic                                     |

-- **Messages:** Is it possible to programmatically publish messages to SNS Topic. **Maximum limit** of message dimension: 256KB. **Message bigger than 256KB can be publish using Amazon SNS Extended Client library (Max: 2GB).**
+- **Messages:** Is it possible to programmatically publish messages to SNS Topic.
+	- **Maximum limit** of message dimension: 256KB.
+	- **Message bigger than 256KB can be publish using Amazon SNS Extended Client library (Max: 2GB).**
 - **Subscription:** A subscription can only subscribe to one protocol and one topic: HTTP/S, Email, Amazon SQS, AWS Lambda, SMS, Platform application endpoint
 - **Filter policy:** allows you to filter a subset a messages only to be delivery.
-JSON policy used to filter messages
+	- JSON policy used to filter messages.
+	- Each subscriber will have its own filter policy
 - **Message Data Protection**: Message data protection safeguards the data that's published to your Amazon SNS Topic.
 - **Delivery Policy**: defined how SNS **retries** the delivery of messages when **server-side errors** occur.
 Each delivery protocol has its own delivery policy.
 ## SQS
 ![[Pasted image 20241014155049.png]]
-**Messaging System**: Used to provide asynchronous communication and decouple processes via messages/events from a sender and receiver (producer and consumer)
-**Queueing System**: messaging system that generally will delete messages once they are consumed.
-Simple communication.
-Not Real-time.
-Have to pull.
-Not reactive.
+**Message:** small data package (not necessarly intended sms or email).
 ### SQS
-**Simple Queueing Service (SQS)**: Fully managed queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications
+Amazon Simple Queue Service (SQS) is a fully managed AWS service that enables reliable, asynchronous message passing between application components to help decouple and scale systems.

 **Use Case**: You need to queue up transaction emails to be sent e.g. Signup, Reset Password.
 SQS Queue.

 - The consumer polls the queue for messages.
 Once a consumer processes a message, it deletes it from the queue using **DeleteMessage** API.
 -  **Max message size: 256KB**.
-Bigger message needs Amazon SQS Extended Client library (Max: 2GB).
+Bigger message needs **Amazon SQS Extended Client library** (Max: 2GB).
 - **Default message retention: 4 days (max: 14 days)**
 - **Consumers could be EC2 instances or Lambda functions**
 - Message are grouped by ID
 - Is possible to attach an ASG to the consumer instances
 #### Types of Queue
 - **Standard:** allows you to send nearly unlimited number of transactions per second, but message are out of order.
-It has low latency
+It has low latency.
+	- **Throughput:** Unlimited number of message
 - **FIFO:** guarantees the order of messages when being consumed.
-	- 300 transaction
+	- **Throughput:** 300 transaction per second.
+3000 with batching
 	- no duplicates
 	- order by id
-	- 10 message read a time. doesn't accept duplicates.
+	- 10 message read a time.
 #### Encryption
 - In-flight encryption using HTTPS API
 - At-rest server-side encryption: